SaiSurajSuravajhala/AgenticAI_Financial_Agent-with-Phidata/readme.md

 # Agentic AI Search Interface

-This project is a multi-agent system built using the **phi.agent** framework.
+This project is a multi-agent system built using the **phidata** framework.
 It integrates with **OpenAIChat**, **YFinanceTools**, and **DuckDuckGo** to provide real-time financial insights and web search results.
 The application is delivered through a Streamlit UI that displays formatted output

 ## Project Overview